rasdani/--headful/README.md

 Use Whisper and GPT function calling to listen and understand commands 🧏.

-Use playwright to direct your browser 🕹️.
+Use Playwright to direct your browser 🕹️.

  ## Setup